North Dakota Landlord Tenant Law

 Landlord’s Required Notices:

 - Required Disclosures: Move-in checklist required.
 A landlord must give the tenant a statement describing the condition of the premises at the time of the tenant’s execution of the lease agreement.
 Both the landlord and the tenant are required to sign the statement.
 NDCC § 47-16-07.2.
+The landlord must also provide a Lead Paint disclosure if the property was built before 1978.

 - Additional Disclosures: We recommend that you review your local municipality’s rules and regulations concerning required notices, especially if your rental property is covered by rent control.